ErpNetDocs/tech/modules/my/timeline/index.md

 ## Interface

-### Timeline modes
+### Modes

-The Timeline can be adjusted using the **view selector**, which controls the horizontal time scale displayed for activities and documents.
+The Timeline mode can be adjusted using the **view selector**, which controls the horizontal time scale displayed for activities and documents.

 ![pictures](pictures/timeline_viewmodess.png)